AbdulSir/Samurai-COMP-472/README.md

 </ul>

 <h1> Mini-Project 3 </h1>
+<h2> Project Description </h2>
+<p>In this project, we experiment with word embeddings to solve a Synonym test automatically and see if
+our program does better than humans!
+We then compare the performance of different models on different data sets and analyse these results to draw insight.
+For further details, open COMP472-MP3/MP3 Project Instruction </p>
 <li>Clone the project </li>
 <li>Install gensim lib using the following command "pip install --upgrade gensim" </li>
 <h2> Instructions to Run Task 1 </h2>